nodejs/TSC/Moderation-Policy.md

 Moderation Team choose not to do so, then a comment explaining why that decision was made should be added to the moderation repository thread.

+### Temporary and Indefinite Bans

+An Indefinite Ban is set for an unspecified period of time and may only be lifted for an individual through a simple majority vote of the the Moderation Team.

+A Temporary Ban is time limited, with the timeframe decided on by the Moderation Team at the time of issuing, depending on the severity of the issue.
+Recommended default options are 24-hour, 48-hour, and 7-day periods.

 ## Privacy of the nodejs/moderation Repository

 The nodejs/moderation Repository is used to discuss the potentially sensitive